Zonder152/mysc/README.md

-# nta
+# com

-This is just a basic HelloWorld node app to try it out.
+This is node app.